borkod/Talks/Intro to Markdown/intro-to-markdown.md

 > Markdown is a lightweight markup language with plain text formatting syntax.
 </p>
 * Markdown is one of the world’s most popular markup languages
+* Markdown is a text-to-HTML conversion tool for web writers.

 NOTES:
 _[2 minutes]_